TheBosZ/dartins/README.md

 * [Facebook](https://github.com/jeduan/cordova-plugin-facebook4)
     * All methods supported
     * [Facebook's official plugin](https://github.com/Wizcorp/phonegap-facebook-plugin) has been abandoned, this plugin is an active, up-to-date fork.
+    * To support every option, please use at least version 1.7.2

 ## Amazon Ads Specific Notes